Deep-Symmetry/afterglow/README.md

     - [x] Add a `:variable-overrides` parameter to `show/add-effect-from-cue-grid!` so compound cues can use it to customize the values of parameters introduced by nested cues.
-  - [ ] Flattened compound cues flatten their nested cues' effects into a single new effect:
+  - [ ] Flattened compound cues flatten their nested cues&rsquo; effects
+    into a single new effect:
     - [ ] This effect gets assigned a new priority.
     - [ ] The compound cue aggregates nested cue variables into one